Utah Medical Marijuana Card Renewal

 Do You Need a Medical Marijuana Card Renewal Doctor in Utah?

 Medical cannabis patients in Utah must be examined and re-certified by medical providers before they can renew their medical marijuana cards.
-The Utah Medical Cannabis Act lists the healthcare professionals that can recommend medical marijuana in the state.
+The Utah Medical Cannabis Act lists the healthcare professionals who can recommend medical marijuana in the state.
 They include medical doctors (MD), doctors of osteopathy (DO), podiatrists (DPM), advanced practice registered nurses (APRN), and physician assistants (PA).
 Medical providers must possess valid licenses from their respective boards before they can recommend medical cannabis in Utah.
+They must also have completed the recommended continuing education course on medical cannabis.

 Utah Medical Marijuana Card Renewal Cost

-It costs $15 to renew a medical marijuana card in Utah.
+It costs $8 to renew a medical marijuana card in Utah.
 Medical marijuana card renewal fees must be paid on the EVS during the renewal application.
 However, there may be additional fees charged for evaluation and recertification by medical providers.
-The minimum cost for a medical marijuana renewal visit in Utah is $5, and the maximum cost is $250.
+The minimum cost for a medical marijuana renewal visit in Utah is $10, and the maximum cost is $500 with an average cost of $126.

 Where to Do Medical Marijuana Card Renewal Near Me in Utah